alvarezrrj/alirey/README.md

 ## TO DO

+Use databse transaction on booking.confirmation to avoid webhook running at same time and messing up

+Send email in background

+Use fillament tables

 Create users table in admin panel and allow admin to edit users

 Create big calendar in admin dashboard